epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-22-jekyll-arch-install.markdown

 So we need a little more detail, on how we suppose todo it in Arch/Manjaro Linux.

-This article choose the system wide gems utilized AUR package.
+This article choose the system wide gems.
+Since Jekyll is not available in the official repository, there are a few more steps to utilize AUR package.

 * <https://wiki.archlinux.org/index.php/ruby#Installing_gems_per-user_or_system-wide>

 -- -- --